 Properties of an equipment class shall be presented as equipment class properties.
 Each may have zero or more recognized properties.

-An equipment class property may be tested by the execution of an equipment capability test specification.
+Equipment may be tested by the execution of a test specification.

 Equipment class properties may contain nested equipment class properties.

 NOTE Examples of equipment class properties for the equipment class reactor unit can be lining material, BTU extraction rate, and volume.